BenTBCampbell/Software-Engineering/DocumentationFiles/C# Coding Conventions.md

 ### LINQ Queries
 * Use meaningful names for query variables.
 * Make sure property names are not ambiguous.
-* Use aliases so that the property names are capitalized like they should be, with camel casing:
+* Use aliases so that the property names are capitalized like they should be, with CamelCasing:
 ```c#
 var orders =
     from vehicle in vehicles